ManuCiao10/Yoox-Account-Generator/README.md

 ## Features

-* Random inputs for Name, Surname, Phone-Number✏️
+* Random inputs for Name, Surname, Phone-Number ✏️
 * Save Account details after Creation in .cvs file 🧾
 * Full Auto Account Creation 🤖

 ## Getting Started

-This script can create yoox Free Mail Accounts with the usage of proxies.
+This script can create yoox Accounts with the usage of proxies.

 ### Support 👨‍💻